pantheon-systems/documentation/source/content/guides/drush/05-drush-import.md

    - A [Pantheon account is free](https://dashboard.pantheon.io/register), and if you need an extra Dev site to try this out, reach out to your Account Manager and they can grant you one.

-- If you have a non-Composer managed Drupal 7 site, verify that you are using Drush 8.
+- Verify that you are using Drush 8 if you have a non-Composer managed Drupal 7 site.
 Note that Composer-managed sites are not supported.

-- If you have a Composer-managed Drupal 9 site, verify that you are using Drush 11.
-Note that only Composer-managed sites are supported.
+- Verify that you are using Drush 11 if you have a Composer-managed Drupal 9 site.Note that only Composer-managed sites are supported.

    <Alert title="Note"  type="info" >

    If you are migrating a Drupal 7 or 8 site and want to upgrade to a Drupal 9 site, use one of the following guides instead:

    - Your site is Composer-managed: [Migrate a Composer Managed Drupal 9 Site from Another Platform](/guides/drupal-9-unhosted-composer)

    - Your site is not Composer-managed: [Migrate a Drupal 9 Site from Another Platform](/guides/drupal-9-unhosted)

    </Alert>